JeffersonLab/graphical-alarm-client/README.md

 ```
 docker run -rm -it -e DISPLAY=? -e BOOTSTRAP_SERVERS=kafka:9092 -e SCHEMA_REGISTRY=http://registry:8081 -v ? --network=graphical-net --entrypoint bash gui
 ```
-Where BOOTSTRAP_SERVERS and SCHEMA_REGISTRY refer to valid Kafka and Registry hosts.
+Where BOOTSTRAP_SERVERS and SCHEMA_REGISTRY refer to valid Kafka and Registry hosts on the custom Docker network graphical-net that you've created.
 The DISPLAY is host dependent and so is the relative path in the volume option:

 _macOS_:
 ```